 In accordance with IAS 24, Related Party Disclosures, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive).
 The remuneration of directors and key executives is determined by the Board of Directors having regard to the performance of individuals and market trends.

-At September 30, 2019, the Company included in accounts payable and accrued liabilities \$17,500 of directors' fees payable to the members of board of directors of the Company for services provided during the three month period ended September 30, 2019.
+At December 31, 2019, the Company included in accounts payable and accrued liabilities \$17,500 of directors' fees payable to the members of board of directors of the Company.